beejjorgensen/bgpython/src/bgpython_chapter_0400_toolintro.md

 ## Objectives

-* Move around the directory hierarchy using the shell
-* Edit some source code in an editor
+* Edit some source code in the IDLE editor.
-* Run that program from the command line
+* Run that program.

 ## The Problem That Needs Solving